Have a question about Enginetech? Check out our Frequently Asked Questions below!

 For information on how to install your piston ring set, please visit our YouTube channel.
 How To Install Piston Rings: https://www.youtube.com/watch?v=crA4t68PQeU

-Safe, Recommended Automotive Compression Ring Gap Clearances
+Safe, Recommended Automotive Compression Ring Gap Clearances.
+For naturally aspirated engines only.

 End Clearance Inspection Limit